 - Students on clinical rotations are NEVER permitted to substitute for clinical or administrative staff during these clinical rotations.
 If students are asked to serve in this capacity, students are requested to notify the Clinical Coordinator or PA Program immediately.
 Preceptors and clinical sites are informed about this policy, and students should never be placed in this situation.

 - At the completion of the fifth week of the rotation, students are required to return the student evaluation form from the preceptor when they return to campus on the Call-Back Day at the completion of their rotation.
 Call Back Day will involve the student taking the end-of-rotation examination for all mandatory rotations plus one of the following: a physical examination practicum based upon a case presentation, an oral examination, or an oral case presentation and paper.
-Since one activity is performed during each of the three Call Back Days per semester, the student will rotate in his/her requirements on a per semester basis.
+Since one activity is performed during each of the three Call-Back Days per semester, the student will rotate in their requirements on a per-semester basis.

 Grading During the Clinical Year